 Note you can also configure more than one funnel leading to the same goal page, so you can use the Reverse Goal Path as a potential inspiration for additional funnels in the case of goals for which you have already defined a funnel.

 How do you use this report?
 Any additional creative uses you can think of?
-Leave a comment below.
+Let us know.